Tsawwassen First Nation: Treaty and land claims negotiations

 The Tsawwassen, a Coast Salish people, are one of the few British Columbia First Nations to come to the end of the British Columbia Treaty Process, the others being the Tla'amin Nation, the member nations of the Maa-nulth First Nations (consisting of the Huu-ay-aht First Nations, Kyuquot/Cheklesahht First Nation, Toquaht First Nation, Uchucklesaht First Nation, and Ucluelet First Nation).
 The Nisga'a also have self-government, but completed prior to the establishment of the formal BC Treaty Process.
 The Yale First Nation's final agreement is ratified, but has not come into effect yet.
 The treaty deal would have allowed for the expansion of the Roberts Bank Superport and the employment of band members in the expanded facility, but was criticized by some as a sell-out, as the negotiated settlement modified and defined TFN's Aboriginal rights.
 The Treaty was ratified by Tsawwassen members in July 2007 and expanded the size of the Tsawwassen reserve by 400 hectares, offered a cash settlement of $16 million and $36 million in program funding, re-established TFN's right to self-govern, and reserved a portion of the Fraser River salmon catch to the Tsawwassen.
 In return, the Tsawwassen would abandon other land claims and would eventually pay taxes.
 On April 3, 2009, after 14 years of negotiations, the Tsawwassen First Nation implemented the Final Agreement and became self-governing.
 In 2009, the first election of the new Legislature was called as the existing Indian Act was replaced.
 Tsawwassen First Nation then also became the first First Nation to become a full member of the Metro Vancouver Regional District.

 In January 2012, a "mega-mall" project was approved by the Tsawwassen First Nation, with 43 percent of the eligible voters taking part.
 Of that 43 percent who voted, 97 percent were in favor of the project.
 The mall is expected to create jobs and stimulate tourism for the community.
 The resulting Tsawwassen Mills mall, built by Ivanhoé Cambridge, opened on October 5, 2016.

+The Tsawwassen First Nation was a defendant in the Cowichan Tribes v.
+Canada case where the Supreme Court of British Columbia ruled (in 2025) that the Cowichan Tribes had established Aboriginal title to approximately 750 acres in the city of Richmond, an area where the Tsawwassen also claimed title.